creationix/jack/syntax.md

     list.middle            --> "c"
     list.&middle           --> 2
     list&["middle"]        --> 2
+    list.&middle = nil     --> Delete the alias directly.

 ## Remove keyword

-Remove can be used to remove aliases and optionally the slot they point to from the list.
-If `&` syntax is used, only the alias is deleted.
-If not, the slot is removed and all aliases pointing to that slot are deleted.
+Remove can be used to remove slots from the list.
+The `&` syntax cannot be used in this case.
+Any aliases pointing to that slot are also removed.
 Resuming from the previous example:

-    list.anotherLabel& = 2  -- Create a new label
-    remove list.&middle     -- Delete the middle alias, the value "c" is still there as is the new label. remove list.anotherLabel -- The value is removed from the array and so all labels pointing to that slot are also removed.
+    remove list.middle -- The value is removed from the array and so all labels pointing to that slot are also removed.

-Remove returns the removed value or the alias index of the removed alias.
+Remove returns the removed value.

 It can also be used with numerical indexes.

     list = ["this" "is" "neat"]
     is = remove list[1]  --> "is", the list is now just ["this" "neat"]

+## Insert keyword

+Insert can be used to insert new slots into the list.
+All indexes and alias indexes after this are incremented by one.
+Insert returns the new index of the inserted item.

+    insert list[0] "A"     --> the list now has "A" inserted into the front. insert list[] "Z"      --> the list now has "Z" pushed onto the end. insert list.middle "M" --> the "M" is inserted before where "middle" was pointing.
+Note that "middle"'s alias index is moved up one.

 ## Built-ins